Information about topics omitted on May 2020 AP Calculus exam

 The link below provides guidance for self-instruction on some important topics in applications of integration (for the AB-level AP exam) and infinite series (for the BC-level AP exam) that were omitted from the AP Calculus syllabus for the May 2020 exam.
 These topics are respectively taught in Math 20 and 21, and also arise on the placement diagnostic.
 If you are planning to skip Math 20 or Math 21, it would be helpful to look through these resources before taking the placement diagnostic.

-The Placement Diagnosticis open for the 2019-20 academic year.
+The Placement Diagnosticwill open on August 1st for the 2020-21 academic year.

 The placement diagnostic is required of everyone (regardless of AP Calculus credit) to enroll in the courses listed below unless you’ve already taken one of the following courses at Stanford.

 |Math 20||✓||or Math 19|

 |Math 21||✓||or Math 20|

 |Math 51||✓||or Math 21|

 The placement diagnostic will recommend the initial math course in which to enroll, and this recommendation is purely advisory.
 The diagnostic will help identify areas you may want to review.

 The diagnostic page has information about our precalculus refresher videos (and associated exercises), if you want to brush up on your skills.
 These refresher videos are available for use at any time.

 For additional information regarding the courses recommended in the diagnostic, please see the Introductory Math Courses page.